Physician and Outpatient Coding Scenarios

 Test Your Knowledge

-A hospital outpatient encounter includes a physician professional service and separately documented facility-administered drug.
+A hospital outpatient encounter includes a physician professional service and a separately documented facility-administered drug.
 What is the best coding concept?

 A